 Applicants are highly encouraged to take the practice test, as the Duolingo test is somewhat different from other English proficiency exams.
 Test takers should ask that their results be made visible on KU’s Duolingo dashboard.

 Applying for Admission

-Individuals who plan to apply for admission to the architectural engineering program should have an ACT Math score of 28 or higher and also should be ready for the challenges presented in architectural studio courses.
+Individuals who plan to apply for admission to the architectural engineering program should have an ACT Math score of 26 or higher and a high school GPA of 3.0 or higher.
+Students should also be ready for the challenges presented in architectural studio courses.
 It is helpful to have completed a course in computer-aided design (CAD) as well as a course in freehand sketching.